 How does this method measure up on the Speed / Cost / Quality scale?
 It’s fast, and the equipment is inexpensive compared to other types of cannabinoid extraction equipment.
 But this doesn’t tell the entire story.
 Hydrocarbons (butane, propane, etc) are also highly combustible.
 This means manufacturers who use this method have to work harder to remain compliant with safety standards.
 It also means that if the hydrocarbon combusts, it can destroy the plant materials and therefore cost the manufacturer money in lost product.

-Extracting Speciality Cannabinoids With (Ethanol) Alcohol
+Extracting Specialty Cannabinoids With (Ethanol) Alchohol

 This cannabinoid extraction method uses boiled grain alcohol (ethanol) which is boiled in a flask.
 Once this is done, the alcohol is condensed on a cooled-coil, and the coil drips the ethanol through the cannabis plant material, stripping away the cannabinoids from the plant.
 Since this method yields only a crude end product, further refinement is required to turn the extractions into the specialty cannabinoid materials mentioned above (cannabinoid oils, waxes, hash, powers, glass shatter, etc.).